-The five key stages in the cost-shifting dispute resolution process include request for assessment, draft assessment, investigation and final assessment.
-These key stages are detailed in Table 2 below.
+The five key stages in the cost-shifting dispute resolution process are detailed in Table 2 below.

 Table 2.
-Overview of cost-shifting dispute resolution processes
+Overview of cost-shifting dispute resolution process

-1 Stage 1: Request for assessment (1a) Jurisdictions undertake reasonable efforts to resolve dispute (1b) The applicant jurisdiction requests an assessment Stage 2: (2a) IHPA undertakes an initial assessment of the dispute Initial assessment (2b) IHPA provides written notification of the request for assessment to the respondent jurisdiction (as soon as practicable) (2c) The respondent jurisdiction makes a written submission to IHPA about the dispute within 60 days (2d) IHPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction Stage 3: (3a) IHPA investigates the dispute Investigation (3b) IHPA requests additional information to assist the investigation (as required) Stage 4: Draft assessment (4a) IHPA drafts the assessment and provides it for review by the health ministers of the jurisdictions party to the dispute (4b) The jurisdictional health ministers provide IHPA with written comments within 30 days (4c) IHPA reviews the written comments from the jurisdictions about the draft assessment (4d) IHPA clarifies the written comments with jurisdictions (if required) Stage 5: Final assessment (5a) IHPA determines the final assessment and provides it to the health ministers of jurisdictions party to the dispute (5b) IHPA publishes the final assessment on the website if the investigation identifies that cost-shifting has occurred
+Stage 1: (1a) Jurisdictions undertake reasonable efforts to resolve the dispute Request for assessment (1b) The applicant jurisdiction requests an assessment by IHPA (2a) IHPA undertakes an initial assessment of the dispute Stage 2: (2b) IHPA provides written notification of the request for assessment to the respondent jurisdiction (as soon as practicable) Initial assessment (2c) The respondent jurisdiction makes a written submission to IHPA about the dispute within 60 days (2d) IHPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction Stage 3: (3a) IHPA investigates the dispute Investigation (3b) IHPA requests additional information to assist the investigation (as required) (4a) IHPA prepares the draft assessment and provides it to the health ministers of the jurisdictions party to the dispute for review Stage 4: (4b) The health ministers provide IHPA with written comments within 30 days Draft assessment (4c) IHPA reviews the written comments about the draft assessment (4d) IHPA clarifies the written comments with the health ministers (if required) Stage 5: (5a) IHPA determines the final assessment and provides it to the health ministers of the jurisdictions party to the dispute Final assessment (5b) IHPA publishes the final assessment on its website if the investigation identifies that cost-shifting has occurred